 The student should acquire lifelong learning skills through the possession of the tools to update knowledge (9) on the powertrains in the automotive sector and the battery systems.
 Moreover, the student should be able to get the required data and information from databases, technical and scientific papers (10).

 Assessment

-The final exam consists in an oral exam on the theoretical topics of the course, together with the presentation of a project work.
-Within the project, students will deal with a specific problem of hybrid or electric mobility.
+The final exam consists in an oral exam on the theoretical topics of the course.

 Formative assessment